 On qualitative studies-

-The maximum uptake of nitrogen by seed (46.46 kg/ha) and stover (37.55 kg/ha) were recorded with two hand weeding at 20 and 40 DAS which was significantly superior with over rest of treatments.
+The maximum uptake of nitrogen by seed (46.46 kg/ha) and stover (37.55 kg/ha) were recorded with two hand weeding at 20 and 40 DAS which was significantly superior to the rest of the treatments.
 Among the herbicidal treatments, pre-emergence spray of pendimethalin 30 EC @800 g a.i./ha + one hand weeding at 30 DAS was recorded significantly highest N uptake through seed (42.68 kg/ha) and stover (36.95 kg/ha) over rest of the herbicidal treatments.
-Significantly minimum nitrogen uptake in seed (22.79 kg/ha) and stover (22.33 kg/ha) were recorded under weedy check plot.
-The uptake of nutrients in the function of nutrients content (%) and its respective yield of treatment, thus higher yield under two hand weeding at 20 and 40 DAS resulted higher uptake of nitrogen content to this, poor seed yield under weedy check resulted in lower uptake of nitrogen.
+The lowest nitrogen uptake in seed (22.79 kg/ha) and stover (22.33 kg/ha) were recorded under weedy check plot.
+The uptake of nutrients is the function of nutrients content (%) and its respective yield of treatment, thus higher yield under two hand weeding at 20 and 40 DAS resulted higher uptake of nitrogen content to this, poor seed yield under weedy check resulted in lower uptake of nitrogen.
 Similar result was also reported by Singh et al. (2018) and Sharma et. al., (2016).

 Table-3.
 Effect of different weed management practices on nitrogen uptake (kg/ha) through seed and stover, protein production and economics.